Simply Business homepage

 Share on FacebookShare on TwitterShare on LinkedIn

-As a small business owner, you already may be taking steps to protect your business from a store or office robbery.
-But did you know that theft of digital information has surpassed physical theft as the most commonly reported fraud?
+As a small business owner, you already may be taking steps to protect your business from a store or office break-in robbery.

-Any business using the internet is at risk of a cyberattack that could result in stolen employee information, customer data, or intellectual property.
+Any business using the Internet is at risk of a cyberattack that could result in stolen employee information, customer data, or intellectual property.

 Do Small Businesses Need Cybersecurity?